hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo-typescript/tutorial-site/content/mutations-variables.md

 ---
 title: "Mutations & Query variables"
-metaTitle: "Integrate Mutations with Query Variables | GraphQL React Apollo Tutorial"
+metaTitle: "Integrate Mutations with Query Variables | GraphQL React Apollo Typescript Tutorial"
 metaDescription: "Integrate GraphQL Mutations to create new personal todos using the Mutation Component and handle loading and error states"
 ---